By Leo Barolo

 I have always been drawn to neuroscience; there is something satisfying about using your brain to think about your brain.
 And in my opinion these projects touch on two of the biggest unanswered questions in neuroscience.
 Projects that really excite me are those where my technical expertise allows me to explore big questions in a novel way.
 This often leads to some unexpected yet exciting experiments, which was the case for both these projects.

-Dr. Wolter is currently setting up his lab in the Genetics-Biotechnology Center and is accepting rotation students from the Genetics, Neuroscience, or Cell and Regenerative Biology Graduate Programs for the Fall of 2023.
+Dr. Wolter is currently setting up his laboratory in the Genetics-Biotechnology Center and is accepting rotation students from the Genetics, Neuroscience, or Cell and Regenerative Biology Graduate Programs for the Fall of 2023.